 Incidents are assessed on a case by case basis for issuing a Crime Alert bulletin.
 Such factors as the nature of the crime and the continuing danger to the campus community are used to determine the need for a warning.
 Typically, Crime Alerts are issued for the following Uniformed Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) classifications: major incidents of arson, criminal homicide, and robbery.
-Cases of aggravated assault and sex offenses are considered on a caseby-case basis, depending on the facts of the case and the information known by UCF Police Department.
-For example, if an assault occurs between two students who have a disagreement, there may be no on-going threat to other UCF community members and a Crime Alert bulletin would not be distributed.
-In cases involving sexual offenses, they are often reported long after the incident occurred, thus there is no ability to distribute an immediate emergency notification to the community.
-Sex offenses will be considered on a case by case basis depending on when and where the incident occurred, when it was reported, and the amount information known by the UCF Police Department.
-If deemed necessary, a Crime Alert bulletin may be distributed providing tips for others to avoid similar situations.
-The UCF Police Chief or designee reviews all reports to determine if there is an on-going threat to the community and if the distribution of a Crime Alert is warranted.
-Crime Alerts may also be posted for other crime classifications, as deemed necessary.
+Cases of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by UCF Police Department.